ni/nimi-python/docs/nirfsg/class.rst

     .. py:method:: configure_generation_mode(generation_mode)

             Configures the NI-RFSG device to generate a continuous sine tone (CW), apply I/Q (vector) modulation to the RF output signal, or generate arbitrary waveforms according to scripts.

                             The NI-RFSG device must be in the Configuration state before you call this method.

+                            **Supported Devices**: PXIe-5644/5645/5646, PXI/PXIe-5650/5651/5652, PXIe-5653/5654/5654 with PXIe-5696, PXI-5670/5671, PXIe-5672/5673/5673E, PXIe-5820/5830/5831/5832/5840/5841/5842/5860

+                            **Related Topics**

+                            `Assigning Properties or Properties to a Waveform <https://www.ni.com/docs/en-US/bundle/rfsg/page/rfsg/assigning_properties_or_attributes_to_a_waveform.html>`_

+                            `Scripting Instructions <https://www.ni.com/docs/en-US/bundle/rfsg/page/rfsg/scripting_instructions.html>`_--Refer to this topic for more information about VST restrictions on scripts.